mablack/cordova-diagnostic-plugin/README.md

 - {Function} successCallback -  The callback which will be called when operation is successful.
 The function is  passed a single object parameter with the following fields:
     - {string} version - version string of the OS e.g. "11.0"
-    - {integer} apiLevel - API level of the OS e.g. 30
+    - {integer} apiLevel - API level of the OS e.g. 30 on Android / 16000 on iOS
-    - {string} apiName - code name for API level e.g. "FROYO"
+    - {string} apiName - code name for API level e.g. "FROYO" on Android / "11.0" on iOS
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 The function is passed a single string parameter containing the error message.